craigiswayne/vcard-personal-portfolio-jekyll/README.md

 * create a tool to scrape a wordpress site to jekyll
 * how to absorb feed.xml
 * remove need for active classes
-* sass mixin for media queries
+* sass mixing for media queries
 * css for pages
 * css code coverage
 * js code coverage